-Language Instructor in Italian; Director of the Language Assistant Program
+Lecturer in Italian, Faculty Director of the Language Assistant Program

 A clinical psychologist, Morena Svaldi has extensive research experience in the field.
 At Mount Holyoke, she teaches Italian at all levels, with a special interest in blended learning, teaching with technology, methodology and pedagogy in second language acquisition.
 Her research has been funded by several Five Colleges Mellon Grants.
 In 2014, Svaldi became the Faculty Director of the Language Assistant Program.

-Senior Lecturer in Spanish and Spanish Language Program Director
+Senior Lecturer in Spanish; Spanish Language Program Director; on leave Spring 2022

 Esther Castro Cuenca is a Senior Lecturer and the language program director of the Department of Spanish, Latina/o, and Latin American Studies.
 Her research focuses on second language acquisition, cognitive linguistics, and interfaces between psycholinguistics and language learning/teaching.
 She teaches various levels of Spanish language as well as courses on linguistics, translation, and second language acquisition and pedagogy.